Diane Keaton: 2000–2009: Comedy films and resurgence

 Keaton's only film between 2004 and 2006 was the comedy The Family Stone (2005), starring an ensemble cast.
 In the film, scripted and directed by Thomas Bezucha, Keaton played a breast cancer survivor and matriarch of a big New England family that reunites at the parents' home for its annual Christmas holidays.
-The film was released to moderate critical and commercial success, and earned US$92.2million worldwide.
-Keaton received her second Satellite Award nomination for her portrayal, of which Peter Travers of Rolling Stone wrote, "Keaton, a sorceress at blending humor and heartbreak, honors the film with a grace that makes it stick in the memory."
+The film released to moderate critical and commercial success, and earned $92.2 million worldwide.
+Keaton received her second Satellite Award nomination for her performance, of which Peter Travers of Rolling Stone wrote, "Keaton, a sorceress at blending humor and heartbreak, honors the film with a grace that makes it stick in the memory."

-In 2007 Keaton starred in both Because I Said So and Mama's Boy.
+In 2007, Keaton starred in both Because I Said So and Mama's Boy.
 In the romantic comedy Because I Said So, directed by Michael Lehmann, Keaton played a long-divorced mother of three daughters, determined to pair off her only single daughter, Milly (Mandy Moore).
 Also starring Stephen Collins and Gabriel Macht, the project opened to overwhelmingly negative reviews, with Wesley Morris of The Boston Globe calling it "a sloppily made bowl of reheated chick-flick cliches", and was ranked among the worst-reviewed films of the year.
 The following year Keaton received her first and only Golden Raspberry Award nomination to date for the film.
 In Mama's Boy, director Tim Hamilton's feature film debut, Keaton starred as the mother of a self-absorbed 29-year-old (Jon Heder) whose world turns upside down when she starts dating and considers kicking him out of the house.
 Distributed for a limited release to certain parts of the United States only, the independent comedy garnered largely negative reviews.

-In 2008 Keaton starred alongside Dax Shepard and Liv Tyler in Vince Di Meglio's dramedy Smother, playing the overbearing mother of an unemployed therapist, who decides to move in with him and his girlfriend after breaking up with her husband (Ken Howard).
-As with Mama's Boy, the film received a limited release only, resulting in a gross of US$1.8million worldwide.
-Critical reaction to the film was generally unfavorable, and once again Keaton was dismissed for her role choices, with Sandra Hall of the New York Post writing, "Diane's career is dyin' [...] this time, sadly, she's gone too far.
-She's turned herself into a mother-in-law joke."
-Also in 2008 Keaton appeared alongside Katie Holmes and Queen Latifah in the crime-comedy film Mad Money, directed by Callie Khouri.
+In 2008, Keaton starred alongside Dax Shepard and Liv Tyler in Vince Di Meglio's dramedy Smother, playing the overbearing mother of an unemployed therapist, who decides to move in with him and his girlfriend after breaking up with her husband (Ken Howard).
+As with Mama's Boy, the film received a limited release only, resulting in a gross of $1.8 million worldwide.
+Critical reaction to the film was generally unfavorable.
+Also in 2008, Keaton appeared alongside Katie Holmes and Queen Latifah in the crime-comedy film Mad Money, directed by Callie Khouri.
 Based on the British television drama Hot Money (2001), the film revolves around three female employees of the Federal Reserve who scheme to steal money that is about to be destroyed.
-As with Keaton's previous projects, the film bombed at the box offices with a gross total of US$26.4million, and was universally panned, ranking third in the New York Post Top 10 Worst Movies of 2008.